gourab9817/instaLens/XMLREADME.md

 ### Future Tasks
 While the migration has been completed, the following tasks remain to ensure a polished application:
-- Resolve potential integration bugs.
+- Resolve potential integration bugs.  ### need to fix the integratation (The application is not yet ready to RUN)
 - Update dependencies where required.
 - Migrate the **Navbar** and **Onboarding screens** to XML-based layouts.
 - Implement UI improvements based on client feedback.